redmix-run/redmix/docs/docs/graphql.md

 })
 ```

-> Note: Check-out the [in-depth look at Redmix Directives](directives) that explains how to generate directives so you may use them to validate access and transform the response.
+> Note: Check-out the [in-depth look at Cedar Directives](directives) that explains how to generate directives so you may use them to validate access and transform the response.

 ### Logging Setup